Greenwood-based RocketShark Motorsports Sprint Car Driver Talks Growth of Dirt Track Racing

 “Right when I started getting on social media and stuff with RocketShark, Xcaliber in Mooresville reached out to me and wanted to get their name on my car,” he says.
 “My car looks great now with some really great decals.
 I was the first sprint car they ever put graphics on and they’ve done several since.”

 Having spent most of his life around cars and racetracks of some sort or another, Galedrige feels motorsports, and the IRS in particular, provide a unique type of entertainment that all ages can enjoy.
+If you’re also planning to invest in race cars or sportscars, you may get in touch with a few insurance providers to request for an insurance quote for the car you wish to buy.

 “It’s hard to compare to other sports because the biggest motorsports here in Indiana are IndyCar and NASCAR, and those are seen as this grand, expensive outing where you don’t get to see the cars up close,” he explains.
 “When you go support your local dirt track it’s very personal and the sensations are more in your face.
 At the end of the race, most tracks also open up their pits so you get to go look at the cars and talk with the drivers.
 It’s a really good bang for your buck.”